Saamy88/TextToSpeech/README.md

-This is an Android Application that turns from text to speech in 4 different languages.
+This is an Android Application that reads text into speech in 4 different languages.